 Table No. 3 revealed that the majority (72.22%) of the farmers had a moderately positive attitude, followed by 11.67% of farmers who had a highly positive attitude and 11.11% of farmers who had a low positive attitude, respectively.
 Thus, it can be concluded the majority of farmers had a moderately positive attitude towards FPOs.
 This means that, generally, farmers see FPOs in a good light and have some hope for what they can offer in farming.
 The feasible reason might be due to the fact that the majority of farmers had a medium level of extension contact and mass media exposure, whereas the majority of farmers had engaged with one organization.
 The positive attitude of farmers toward FPOs can be attributed to the fact that the majority of the village's households are aware of the concept before starting the FPO construction project.
 Furthermore, farmer replies acknowledge the crucial role.
 The FPO offers top-notch facilities and services while promoting the welfare of its members.
 The results are consistent with those of Smitha (2013), Dound (2014) and Singh and Bhimavat (2007).

-Based on the provided text, the summary is as follows:

 Conclusion

 Interestingly, some factors like extension contact, mass media exposure, land size, farming